24 new cases of COVID-19 in Niagara

 Niagara Region Public Health have confirmed 24 new cases of COVID-19.

-Right now Niagara has 215 active cases of COVID-19, and 17 active outbreaks.
+Right now in Niagara there are 213 active cases of the virus, and 20 active outbreaks.

 -